fachat/XD2031/fwtests/relfiles/README.txt

 	then write to another record and write.
-The position of the second record is strategically placed, like first block in new side sector / side sector group...
+The position of the second record is strategically placed, like first block in new side sector / side sector group... reltest7.*
+	Similar to 6.*, but use record size 126 (two records make a full sector)

 The remaining errors are: